FOLLOW US

 Berlin, New Hampshire on androscoggin river in coos county Marlene Ford/ Getty Images

-New Hampshire's most northern city by the Androscoggin River has a ton of checks in the pros column, including how safe it is.
-For starters, you can get a three-bedroom house for a mere $184,500.
-Then there's the low risk of adverse weather events, which protects your investment.
-There are 9,425 residents, so you get all the small-town vibes.
-Berlin lies next to the White Mountains, and the multitude of public trails for R&R will keep you busy for free.
+New Hampshire's northernmost city by the Androscoggin River is an incredibly safe town with below-average costs.
+You can get a three-bedroom house in Berlin for a mere $184,500.
+There are 9,425 residents in Berlin, so you get those small-town vibes.
+Berlin sits next to the White Mountains, where you'll find enough public trails to keep you busy for free.
 You'll also see ATVs on the town's streets, so four-wheeler bike fans can geek out.

 Advertisement